KrantiWalke/CSCI-226-Advanced-Database-Systems/README.md

 7)	List series along with their genres

+Query: SELECT s.primaryTitle, sg.genres FROM series s JOIN series_genre sg ON s.seriesID = sg.seriesID;

 ![image](https://github.com/KrantiWalke/CSCI-226-Advanced-Database-Systems/assets/72568005/05619d11-104b-4919-ad64-096a65cc3280) ![image](https://github.com/KrantiWalke/CSCI-226-Advanced-Database-Systems/assets/72568005/196331d2-5ee1-421f-9ccc-9dcece004d97)

 8)	 Genre Distribution (series along with their genres)

+Query: SELECT s.primaryTitle, sg.genres FROM series s JOIN series_genre sg ON s.seriesID = sg.seriesID;

 ![image](https://github.com/KrantiWalke/CSCI-226-Advanced-Database-Systems/assets/72568005/bbe3506a-87d3-4f27-ab08-622ed6143027)

 9)	 What is a typical runtime for movies in each genre?

+(Query No. 3 From Section 7)

 ![image](https://github.com/KrantiWalke/CSCI-226-Advanced-Database-Systems/assets/72568005/4d0c6586-6aba-4d7a-93b7-48e4456404d2)

 10)	What genres are there?
 How many movies are there in each genre?

+(Query No. 2 From Section 7)

 ![image](https://github.com/KrantiWalke/CSCI-226-Advanced-Database-Systems/assets/72568005/915944ef-0739-407f-8047-d97f675e9564)

 11)	How many movies are made in each genre each year?

+(Query No. 1 From Section 7)

 ![image](https://github.com/KrantiWalke/CSCI-226-Advanced-Database-Systems/assets/72568005/a75b3056-936b-4d42-90be-d073e3a171b5)